Nishantkashiv/Sci5/README.md

 currently we are using firebase only for user auth but afterwards we have to also use it to send and recieve messages and notification in our app.

+To make changes fork the project and make changes and send a pull request